MaxRev-Dev/gdal.netcore/README.md

 My root directory - /mnt/e/dev/builds/

-To link SO libraries against exec dir: `sudo apt-get install patchelf -y`
+To link SO libraries against exec dir:

+​	`sudo apt-get install patchelf -y`

 Please issue, if of I forgot to mention any other packages

 #### Soo..
 Let's start

+You can compile Gdal & Proj6 using **GdalMakefile**, but before any actions you must setup paths in **GdalCore.opt** file.

+(TODO: I will provide guide here in few days)

 If you have libsqlite3-dev installed you may skip this step